sfomuseum/ios-label-whisperer/README.md

 ### Cooper Hewitt (online, print)

-_Things I'd forgotten about #2: We made an print stylesheet for the experimental `/label` URL for every object page at Cooper Hewitt._
+_Things I'd forgotten about #2: We made a print stylesheet for the experimental `/label` URL for every object page at Cooper Hewitt._

 ![](docs/images/label-whisperer-004.jpg)